 This course can prepare students to make informed decisions about further learning and career opportunities.
-Choices include a range of Level 3 Business courses and progression to Higher Education and work in business, marketing, accountancy, finance and management.
+Choices include a range of Level 3 Business courses and progression to Higher Education and work in business, marketing, accountancy, and finance.

 Relevant website links for further information on the course / subject